 Wire.
 Various thickness

-To make your dolls stronger you’re going to need a wire frame.
+To make your dolls stronger you're going to need a wire frame.
 At the moment I use two different kinds.
 Super thin one for fingers and the thicker one for the rest of the body.
 Air dry clay could be really fragile in places like neck, hands or feet.
 I feel that a good wireframe saved me a lot of nerves when I accidentally drop something or during the shipping, which can be intimidating.
 Playing with wire frame you can change the doll pose or resolve standing and balance issues before the sculpting process.
-You can find some wire tutorials in our Pinterest board for doll making.
+You can find some wire tutorials on our Pinterest board for doll making.

 Painting tools and supplies

 I think that perfecting your painting technique can take years.
 I still not completely proud of my own.
 But I have a few tips that helped me a lot on this creative path.
 First of all, I never use heavy paints like acrylics or gouache to paint my dolls.
 I use white acrylics just for the base to prepare the surface.
-I found out that watercolors and soft pastels powder make the best effect.
-Grind the pastels into your sanding paper, dip a soft brush into the colorful dust and gently powder your doll.
-If you’ve done make-up at least once, it’s very similar process, like using eyeshadow or blush.
+I found out that watercolours and soft pastels powder make the best effect.
+Grind the pastels into your sanding paper, dip a soft brush into the colourful dust and gently powder your doll.
+If you've done make-up at least once, it's very similar process, like using eyeshadow or blush.
 And your softly blushed dolls will look so natural and lightweight.
-For eye painting and lips I like to use watercolors.
-You can start with almost transparent layer and slowly build up the colors until you happy with the result.
-I suggest investing a little bit more to your watercolors palette.
-I tried many different brands and was convinced – quality comes with the price.
+For eye painting and lips I like to use watercolours.
+You can start with almost transparent layer and slowly build up the colours until you happy with the result.
+I suggest investing a little bit more to your watercolours palette.
+I tried many different brands and was convinced - quality comes with the price.
 St. Petersburg watercolours and Schmincke watercolour pans are great choices.
-Talking about soft pastels, personally, I use combination of Derwent pastels and Faber-Castell soft pastels.
+Talking about soft pastels, personally, I use a combination of Derwent pastels and Faber-Castell soft pastels.